|

 Define the page footer.
 The footer is formatted at the

-described in PH.
+in PH.
 PF defines the string EOPf.
-See EF, OF,
+See EF, OF, and EOP.

 Set line length, page length, and/or page offset.
 This